Wenja language: Prosody

 With regard to prosody, Wenja features a trochaic rhythm, in which generally with every other syllable is stressed.
 This makes the intonation predictable and give the language an intentional "caveman" rhythm.
-This creates a rhythmic feel to the language, with 2- and 4-syllable words being always perfect trochees: dácham, "ten"; kúshla, "back"; mága, "can"; shàwikwála, "shepherd"; shìyugwáyfa, "eternal life"; etc. 3-syllabe words are stressed on the first vowel if this is a (shnár-hadan, "cannibal"; shwádisha, "to pull") and on the second if this is i or u (sunstáshman, "regime"; fumáygan, "piss-man"; izíla, "Izila"; hisúbar, "quiver").
+This creates a rhythmic feel to the language, with 2- and 4-syllable words being always perfect trochees: dácham, "ten"; kúshla, "back"; mága, "can"; shàwikwála, "shepherd"; shìyugwáyfa, "eternal life"; etc. 3-syllable words are stressed on the first vowel if this is a (shnár-hadan, "cannibal"; shwádisha, "to pull") and on the second if this is i or u (sunstáshman, "regime"; fumáygan, "piss-man"; izíla, "Izila"; hisúbar, "quiver").

 Izila, on the other hand, as an intentionally different intonational pattern, less predictable and more "sing-songy".
-The linguistic team the two dialects to sound like different languages to the players, to emphasise the fact that two different peoples speak them.
+The linguistic team used this to differentiate the two dialects to sound like entirely different languages to the players, emphasising that two different peoples speak them.